 We are a not-for-profit organisation.
 Local Authorities pay the salaries of Associates and pay Public Practice a placement fee of £5,000 - £7,000 per placement.
 In addition, we receive donations from Partners which help cover the core costs of running the organisation.
 This allows us to keep our fees charged to the public sector affordable and means we don't have to ask Associates to pay to take part, helping to ensure we can attract the most diverse candidates we can.
 In 2019/20 we anticipate that 55% of our income will be from placement fees, and 45% from Partners.

-Public Practice currently has five Company Directors and two Board Observers.
+Public Practice currently has six Company Directors and two Board Observers.
 The Board delegate the day-to-day running of the organisation to a team of staff.
-In addition, as recognition of the work by two GLA employees integral to the set-up of Public Practice, they have been given the title 'co-founder'.
+In addition, as recognition of the work by two GLA employees integral to the set-up of Public Practice, they were given the honorary title 'co-founder'.

 Danna Walker is the founder and director of Built By Us - a social enterprise and an elected board member of the Architects Registration Board.
 Her career spans over 25 years in the construction and built environment sector and has encompassed a variety of roles from an electrician to Architect and strategic projects lead at the Construction Industry Council.
 She is a diversity and mentoring champion who chaired the RIBA’s Architects for Change Advisory Group for 6 years and founded the innovative FLUID Diversity Mentoring Programme, designed to provide support for practitioners seeking career progression.
 A finalist in the Precious Awards 2015, which celebrates the achievements of women of colour, Danna champions a more inclusive built environment and construction industry.